 You do not necessarily use diversity training.
 Sometimes changing policies and procedures, implementing additional policies, or ensuring that current policies are followed can make a huge difference in promoting inclusion.

 cultural competence perspectives

-4 Different employees look at the same, read the text: workplace leaders, employers, supervisors and union representatives who are culturally competent, respect multiple cultural ways of knowing, viewing and living, celebrating the benefits of diversity, and having the ability to understand and respect differences.
+4 Different employees look at the same, read the text: workplace leaders, employers, supervisors, and union representatives who are culturally competent, respect multiple cultural ways of knowing, viewing, and living, celebrate the benefits of diversity and have the ability to understand and respect differences.